georgejkaye/georgejkaye.github.io/src/pages/seminars.md

 ![The talks@bham navigation bar, with 'Add a new talk' circled](/images/seminars/adding.webp)

-To make sure it doesn't get forgotten later, you should make sure the Zoom details are added to the
+To make sure it doesn't get forgotten later, you should make sure the Zoom details are added to the page; there's a sheet on the seminar organisation spreadsheet which has a template you can copy.

 ### Solicit speaker suggestions